Wilmette Dethatching Lawn Services

 - Avoiding dethatching before forecasted heavy rain (National Weather Service Chicago)

-- Never working on saturated clay soils to prevent rutting
+- Never working on saturated clay soils to prevent rutting and compaction

 Wilmette Department of Public Works